-During the three and six months ended June 30, 2016, the Company accounted for its investments in certain private investment partnerships and the Pzena Emerging Markets Value Fund, in which the Company has non-controlling interests and exercises significant influence, using the equity method.
+During the three and nine months ended September 30, 2016, the Company accounted for its investments in certain private investment partnerships, the Pzena Emerging Markets Value Fund, and, as of July 11, 2016, the Pzena Small Cap Value Fund, in which the Company has non-controlling interests and exercises significant influence, using the equity method.
 These investments are included in Investments in the Company's consolidated statements of financial condition.
-The carrying value of these investment are recorded at the amount of capital reported by the private investment partnership.
+The carrying value of these investments are recorded at the amount of capital reported by the private investment partnership or mutual fund.
 The capital account reflects any contributions paid to, distributions received from, and equity earnings of, the entities.
-The earnings of these investments are recognized as equity in the earnings of affiliates and reflected as a component of (Losses)/ Gains and Other Investment Income in the consolidated statements of operations.
+The earnings of these investments are recognized as equity in the earnings of affiliates and reflected as a component of Gains/ (Losses) and Other Investment Income in the consolidated statements of operations.

 Investments in equity method investees are evaluated for impairment as events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
 If the carrying amounts of the assets exceed their respective fair values, additional impairment tests are performed to measure the amounts of impairment losses, if any.
-During the three and six months ended June 30, 2016, no impairment losses were recognized.
+During the three and nine months ended September 30, 2016 and 2015, no impairment losses were recognized.